EazyAccessEA/sagheerah-ecommerce/GIT_WORKFLOW.md

 - [ ] Documentation updated
 - [ ] No console errors
 - [ ] Performance impact assessed

+## 🎨 **ClarityOS™ Compliance**
+- [ ] Every element serves a clear purpose
+- [ ] Information hierarchy is logical and apparent
+- [ ] Interactive elements have clear affordances
+- [ ] System state is immediately recognizable
+- [ ] User actions receive appropriate feedback
+- [ ] Navigation is consistent and predictable
+- [ ] Information is presented clearly for the audience
+- [ ] Emotional tone aligns with brand and user expectations
+- [ ] Motion enhances understanding, not distracts
+- [ ] Interface is accessible to all users
 ```

 ### **PR Review Requirements**